Turning my smartphone into a dumb phone

 1. Click on iTunes & App Store Purchases and turn Installing Apps to Don’t Allow.

+To make my smartphone “dumb,” I deleted all apps that promote addictive phone use: email, social media apps, browsing, etc. Then, I restricted my ability to download apps.
 Why?
-Because when that boredom hits, and willpower is at an all time low, it’s easy to justify downloading that-app-that-keeps-wasting-my-time, and every time, without a fail, wastes my time.
-Now, I don’t have to deal with the temptation, or worse, actually wasting my time and attention on apps-I-should-know-better-than-to-be-on.
+Because when that boredom hits, and willpower is at an all time low, it’s easy to justify downloading that-app-that-keeps-wasting-my-time, and every time without fail wastes my time.
+Now I don’t have to deal with the temptation or worse actually wasting my time and attention on apps-I-should-know-better-than-to-be-on.

 1. Click on Allowed Apps and Turn Off Safari.

 I don’t have access to web browsing.
-If you have ever deleted a social media appor the reddit app and shamefully kept checking it on the web browser version, you know the struggle.
+If you have ever deleted a social media app or the reddit app and shamefully kept checking it on the web browser version, you know the struggle.
 It’s not you, it’s the attention economy.
+Removing browsing was what truly transformed my iPhone into a dumb phone.
+So far, I have not had any major inconvenience because I couldn’t access Google on my phone.
+It is inconvenient at times, yes, but it was worth my time, attention, and sanity I have reclaimed.

 1. Click on Content Restrictions, then Web Content, then check Allowed Websites Only.
 You can delete/add websites manually here.

 Why bother with this steps if you don’t have access to browsing apps?
 Well, I found that some apps can give you access to browsing even when Safari is disabled.
 I found that out on my WordPress app.
+You can also keep Safari or Google but block access to specific websites.
+That way, you still have the ability to browse without getting distracted on time-wasting website.

 Aaaaaaaand, that’s it.
 My iPhone is boring.
 Yay!

-So, what is remaining on my phone?
+So, what remains on my phone?

+Call, Messages, Camera, WhatsApp, Maps, Photos, Notes, Podcast, Google Sheets, Sudoku, Uber, Contacts, Calculator… You get the point.
+Apps that are useful but don’t have features to be addictive and time-consuming.
+I mean, what can one possibly do on Maps besides use it to get to places?
+Sudoku?
+Well, it really isn’t that interesting.
 Oh, and I have my library apps: hoopla for music, Libby for e-reading, and Kanopy for films.
 I keep Kanopy in case I need entertainment.
 Plus, Kanopy only gives me access to 10 movies a month, so even if I watched all the movies available at about 2 hours a movie, that’s 20 hours for the month; less than the average time spent on social media.
 Perspective.

 Annnnd, what is the point of all this?

+There is a good reason why we spend so much time on our phones.
 Usually, when we say we spend too much time on our phones, we mean we spend too much time on apps and platforms designed to be as addictive and time consuming as possible.
 But we also need our smartphone for many things: to get around, to order food, for group chats, and so forth; all valid reasons.
+Well, how about having the best of both worlds?
+Remove the addictive apps and features, keep the rest.
+A boring iPhone is still a very smart and useful phone.
+Since we cannot trust our willpower, why not just use parental control features to opt-out?
+Adulting is not easy.

 P.s.
 You can learn more about my experience turning my iPhone into a dumb phone on The Dumbphone Show podcast, plus tips for simple offline pleasures.